- Home

 Potential costs for leaving your current mortgage

-You don’t necessarily have to wait until your current deal is ending to remortgage.
-You might find that there’s a much better deal on the market, particularly if you’ve paid off a substantial amount of your existing mortgage.
+You don’t necessarily have to wait until your current deal has finished to remortgage.
+You might find that there’s a better deal available, particularly if you’ve paid off a substantial amount of your existing mortgage.

-An ERC is a fee you pay to your existing lender if you remortgage during the term of your existing mortgage deal.
-For example, if you’re on a five-year fixed rate and remortgage after three years, you may have to pay an ERC, which effectively amounts to a portion of the interest your lender loses as a result of you moving your mortgage elsewhere.
-The majority of ERCs range from 1-5% of your current mortgage balance, but the amount you pay usually depends on when you pay the charge.
-For example, you may have to pay 5% of your mortgage balance in year one, 4% in year two, and 3% in year three.
+The majority of ERCs range from 1-5% of your current mortgage balance, but the amount you’ll pay for leaving your deal usually depends on how far into it you are.
+For example, you may have to pay 5% of your mortgage balance in year one, reducing to 4% in year two, and 3% in year three.
 On a £150,000 outstanding mortgage, a 3% ERC would be equivalent to £4,500.

-However, you usually won’t have to pay an ERC if you remortgage once your deal has ended and you’ve moved onto your lender’s standard variable rate (SVR).
+However, you usually won’t have to pay an ERC if you remortgage once your deal has ended at which point, unless you have a remortgage deal in place, you’ll usually automatically move onto your lender’s standard variable rate (SVR), which is typically the most expensive type of mortgage rate.

 Even if you don’t have to pay your current lender an early repayment charge, you may have to pay a ‘deeds release’ fee, which is typically between £50 and £300.